Find Affordable College Courses

 $6,721 Average Tuition & Fees

-Flathead Valley Community College ranked #8 on this year’s Best Value Nursing Schools in Montana list.
+Flathead Valley Community College came in at #8 in this year’s edition of the Best Value Nursing Schools in Montana ranking.
 Flathead Valley Community College is a small public school located in the rural area of Kalispell.

-Flathead Valley Community College undergraduate students pay an average of $6,721 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Flathead Valley Community College are $6,721 per year.
 After completing their degree, nursing graduates from Flathead Valley Community College carry an average student debtload of $24,750.

-Full Nursing at Flathead Valley Community College Report
+Read full report on Nursing at Flathead Valley Community College

 #9